D41Robot/ThePingANator/README.md

 STOP PING:
     Stops the ping process but keeps the application running so it can be started again, IDLE state
     Changes APP_STAUTS to yellow
-    Note: Returns all status to IDLE
+    Note: Returns all PING STATUS to IDLE

 EXIT:
     Stops the application